Download & Other Tools

 - Definition: Number of K-12 public school students missing more than 30 minutes of instruction without an excuse three or more times during the school year.Percentage of K-12 public school students missing more than 30 minutes of instruction without an excuse three or more times during the school year.

-- Footnote: A full-day absence without an excuse is counted as one unexcused absence.
+- Footnote: Per Education Code Section 48260, a truant is defined as "a pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school without a valid excuse three full days in one school year or tardy or absent for more than a 30-minute period during the school day without a valid excuse on three occasions in one school year, or any combination thereof."
 Students are only counted once in the total.
 Unexcused absences resulting from suspensions are not included in the truancy figures.
 Note that some schools have changed the methods used to record student attendance, which could lead to inconsistencies in the data.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 truant students.
 N/A means that data are not available.
-Years presented are the final year of a school year (e.g., 2012-2013 is shown as 2013).
+Years presented are the final year of a school year (e.g., 2013-2014 is shown as 2014).

 - Measures of Truancy, Suspensions & Expulsions on Kidsdata.org